-- Collocations on and in buildings and structures that are not historic or in or near historic districts. - Collocations on or in buildings or structures that are historic or in/near historic districts that are not National Historic Landmarks that meet size and visibility limitations and require no new ground disturbance. - Collocations on utility poles or transmission towers in/near historic districts that meet size and visibility limitations and require no new ground disturbance. - Collocations on lighting structures that the SHPO agrees are non-contributing elements within a historic district.
+- Collocations on and in buildings and structures, regardless of age (i.e., more than 45 years old), that are not historic or in or near historic districts.
+(Prior to the 2016 amendment, the Collocation NPA did not allow exclusions for collocations on buildings and non-tower structures that are more than 45 years old.) - Collocations on or in buildings or structures that are historic or in/near historic districts that are not National Historic Landmarks that meet size and visibility limitations and require no new ground disturbance. - Collocations on utility poles or transmission towers in/near historic districts that meet size and visibility limitations and require no new ground disturbance. - Collocations on lighting structures that the SHPO agrees are non-contributing elements within a historic district.